Astro, Benji, Checkers: Famous Dogs Of The '50s, '60s And '70s

-During the 1960s and 1970s, numerous dogs proved that they are man’s best friend through their heroic deeds, by servicing as goodwill ambassadors, or by simply entertaining us.
+During the 1950s, '60s, and '70s, numerous dogs proved that they are man’s best friend through their heroic deeds, by servicing as goodwill ambassadors, or by simply entertaining us.
 These canine celebrities have earned a place in our hearts.
-Whether real of fictional, the pooches of the 1960s and 1970s are representatives of their era and their fascinating stories give us a glimpse in to life in the sixties and seventies.
+Whether real or fictional, the pooches of the '50s, '60s, and '70s are representatives of their era and their fascinating stories give us a glimpse in to life in the sixties and seventies.

 A German shepherd named Nemo became a war hero on December 3, 1966, in Vietnam.
 While on patrol with his handler, Airman Second Class Robert Thorneburg, Nemo alerted Thorneberg to approaching enemy soldiers.
 Shots rang out before Thorneberg could radio for backup.
 Thorneberg was hit in the shoulder and Nemo had a bullet enter is eye and exit through his snout.
 Despite his injury, the loyal Nemo rushed the four enemy soldiers, diverting their attention long enough for Thorneberg to call for help.
 Nemo and Thorneberg were rescued and both survived the attack, although Nemo lost his eye.
 The heroic war dog was sent back to the United States, and lived out the remainder of his life at Lackland Air Force Base in Texas.